akeneo/pim-api-docs/content/tutorials/guides/how-to-collect-product-variations.md

 ##### 1.2 - You are not following the App workflow?

 ::: warning
-Make sure to get the list of your family variants before continuing like in  <a href="/tutorials/how-to-get-families-and-attributes.html" target="_blank" rel="noopener noreferrer">How to get families and attributes</a>
+Make sure to get the list of your family variants before continuing like in  <a href="/tutorials/how-to-get-families-and-attributes.html" target="_blank" rel="noopener noreferrer">How to get families, family variants, and attributes</a>
 :::

 ```php [activate:PHP]